Steal This Strategy: Using Keyword Research for Competitor Analysis

 Essential Tools for Keyword Research

 First, I always recommend Google Keyword Planner because it’s free and one of the most accurate, and second, Yahini.
+Good SEO tools are indispensable for any serious competitor keyword analysis.

 Google Keyword Planner